 And this criticism works both ways.
 Not many folks in the soft tissue world understand what trainers are teaching and/or why.
 A little cross pollination could go a long ways.
 This was part of my hidden agenda behind creating the Fit Mornings series, which ran back in 2014 in the Denver area.

 Bodies are complicated.
 Super, super complicated.
 The better fitness professionals are at communicating with their peers, the better for their clients.
-And the better clients are at understanding how their bodies feel and move, the better for everyone!Why trainers should not try to fix everything with exercise by Ryan Wagner
+And the better clients are at understanding how their bodies feel and move, the better for everyone!When corrective exercise isn't the best answer by Ryan Wagner